First 100 days of Franklin D. Roosevelt's presidency: Agricultural Adjustment Administration (AAA)

 In May 1933, the Agricultural Adjustment Administration was created in order to raise crop prices in response to the rural economic crisis.
 The administration helped to control the falling prices by setting quotas to reduce farm production.
 Beyond price adjustment, the act helped farmers to modernize and implement innovative farming methods.
 In extreme cases, the agency helped farmers with their mortgages and provided direct payment for farmers who would agree to sign acreage reduction contracts.

 National Industry Recovery Act (NIRA)

-The National Industry Recovery Act came into force on June 16, 1933, just five days after the end of 100 days.
+The National Industry Recovery Act (NIRA) was signed on June 16, 1933, Roosevelt's 105th day.
 The act was an attempt to rebuild the economy from the severe deflation caused by the Great Depression.
-The act consisted of two sections; the first promoted industrial recovery, and the second established the Public Works Administration (PWA).
-The National Industry Recovery Act set up the Public Works Administration (PWA) and the National Recovery Administration (NRA).
+The act consisted of two sections; the first promoted industrial recovery and established the National Recovery Administration (NRA), while the second established the Public Works Administration (PWA).
 The PWA used government money to build infrastructure, such as roads and bridges, for the state.
 This demand for construction created new jobs, which achieved Roosevelt's main priority.
 The National Recovery Act also improved working conditions and outlawed child labor.
 Wages increased, making it possible for workers to earn and spend more.